Bubble waffles: The uniquely Hong Kong snack that's popping up around the world

 The Hong Kong aunties and uncles, who had moved to the UK decades ago, enthusiastically bought my egg waffles during breaks between their table tennis sessions, asking me what was new in Hong Kong these days.

-Shop owner Cheung, I feel, sums up both my experiences and the global rise of gai daan jai best.
+Professor Cheung, I feel, sums up both my experiences and the global rise of gai daan jai best.

 "The new styles of bubble waffles may have detached from their original form but have kept their original meaning and symbol, which is the flavor of Hong Kong."